phasorpy/phasorpy/docs/acknowledgments.rst

 User Community
 --------------

-Many thanks to the PhasorPy user community for their feedback, bug reports, feature suggestions, and data files that have helped improve the library.
+Thanks to the PhasorPy user community for their feedback, bug reports, feature suggestions, and data files that have helped improve the library.

 Citation